When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Optimal parameters and , and conditions for

+We now relax distributional assumptions on $N$ and $Y_i$.
 This appendix provides full derivations of the optimal deductible $d^{*}$ and the optimal parametric per–event cover $k^{*}$ under the mean–variance objective.
 It further identifies the exact conditions under which the duality

 holds, and explains why this identity is specific to a combination of (i) mean–variance preferences, (ii) a Poisson claim count model, and (iii) premiums calculated via the expectation principle.
 If any one of these three ingredients is altered, the duality fails.